Agency under indefinite causality: operational eternalism in higher-order quantum theory: Operational eternalism

-In operational eternalism observers are modes of interpreting global data in a consistent way.
-The inputs and outputs constitute information that does not carry any preexisting labels with observers' names.
-Assigning names or grouping data points as inputs and outputs belonging to Alice, Bob, etc., enables a theoretical description (Figure~\ref{fig:obs1}).
-To say that an input and an output are both Alice's is not a description but a constitutive act: it defines the observer.
-As Figure~\ref{fig:obs1} illustrates, the data points themselves are not `anyone's'; they only become `Alice's input' or `Bob's output' through a specific grouping.
+In operational eternalism, observers or agents are modes of interpreting global data in a consistent way.
+Inputs and outputs are information-theoretic primitives that do not carry any preassigned observer labels.
+Assigning both an input and an output to Alice is a constitutive act: this grouping is what defines Alice as an observer.
+As Figure~\ref{fig:obs1} illustrates, data points themselves do not belong to anyone; they become ``Alice's input'' or ``Bob's output'' only through a specific grouping.

-Paraphrasing Einstein~\cite{Heis1969}, ``the theory itself should decide'' which groupings or labelings are admissible.
-This means that it should be possible to establish a lawful connection between Alice's (Bob's, etc.) inputs and outputs.
-In a higher-order operational picture, many such groupings may be possible for the same supermap, leading to many consistent physical readings of the same global set of data points.
-Lawful behavior is operationally expressed in the form of correlations $P(a_i | x_i)$ that obey consistency constraints, namely the logical coherence of cyclic causal structures, no grandfather paradox or two-way signalling.
-As long as these constraints are met, the assignment of data points to a set of observers (often called a ``setting'') is deemed physically meaningful.